michaella-atienza/Python/README.md

-## Welcome to my GitHub repository portfolio!
+## Welcome to my GitHub repository Python portfolio!
 Here, you'll find a collection of Python projects that showcase my coding skills and interests.
 Feel free to explore and learn from my code.

 ## Projects